 Although Ibiza may be tiny in size, the most illustrious of Spain’s Balearic Islands packs a serious punch.
 Regularly drawing in the world’s top DJs, this sun-kissed paradise has earned the reputation of a hedonistic playground that draws in party-goers from all corners of the world.
 Between the legendary boat parties and pulsating superclubs (Privilege can hold up to 10,000 people at once), Ibiza offers a party experience like no other.
 Similar world-famous venues such as Amnesia, Ushuaïa, and Es Paradis also have all the makings for what’s sure to be an unforgettable night.
 In the morning, follow the night up by relaxing on some of the Mediterranean’s most gorgeous beaches and indulging in some delicious food.
 Don’t forget to hydrate!

-Considering its lack of major tourist attractions and museums, it’s no surprise that Barcelona’s revived community of Sant Antoni is often overlooked by the mobs of tourists.
+Considering its lack of major tourist attractions and museums, it’s no surprise that the community of Sant Antoni in Barcelona is often overlooked by the mobs of tourists.
 A neighborhood within a neighborhood, the idyllic Sant Antoni finds itself seemingly worlds away from the hoards of map-holding tourists roaming the Gothic Quarter, the chaotic party-goers of Raval, and those aimlessly wandering the main streets of Eixample admiring the modernista architecture.
 Despite it being just a stone’s throw away from these hotspots, Sant Antoni is an area in which you’re much more likely to encounter bohemian youth, urban creatives, passionate artisans, and, if you’re lucky enough, the occasional Catalan TV star.
 The best part of it all?
 The pedestrian-friendly rondas of Sant Antoni are home to Barcelona’s most delicious brunch restaurants, cozy cafes, and traditional bodegas.

 Situated within the scenic Cantabrian Mountains between the provinces of Asturians, Cantabria, and León, the Picos de Europa National Park offers visitors a number of peaceful landscapes away from it all.
 Showcasing the exceptional geological diversity of the region, it’s here that you’ll be able to witness everything from deep river gorges and wide valleys to spectacular limestone peaks.
 At the park’s higher elevations, grazing cattle fill the open meadows, while there are several scattered viewpoints where you can really appreciate the vast beauty of Spain’s first designated National Park.
+When you’re done with your hike, check out these 7 cozy villages in Cantabria, Spain.

 Perhaps the most well-known Spanish pastime on an international level, the art of Flamenco is a traditional dance that’s deep-rooted into the cultural fabric of Andalusia, Spain’s southernmost region.
 There’s perhaps no better place to experience this beautiful musical form than in Seville, where it manifests itself within the daily lives of its residents.
 It’s here in Andalusia’s vibrant capital city where you can soak in the dramatic melodies at an intimate tablao or simply watch local performers take to the streets.
 Consisting of guitar, vocals, dancing, and palmas (hand clapping), flamenco is a marvelous display of emotion, passion, intensity, and romance that you soon won’t forget.
+If you’re ready to get your groove on, Flamenco dancing is one of the best things to do in Seville, Spain.

 From the smell of gunpowder to the breathtaking display of fireworks that rivals anywhere in the world, Las Fallas de Valencia is the over-the-top celebration that comes with the arrival of spring.
 Held in March of each year, different groups, districts, and neighborhoods showcase their own papier-maché characters and elaborate floats in a parade that combines tradition, satire, and art.
 To celebrate Saint Joseph, the patron saint of Valencia, this high-spirited event comes to a loud conclusion on the final day, known as La Crema, when the floats are stuffed with fireworks and burned away throughout the city for an incredible visual display.